GiftFlow/giftflow/README.md

 * application/config/config.php - Set `$config['base_url']` and `$config['base_path']` to reflect your installation.

 * application/config/postmark.php - In order to send automated emails your will need a [Postmark account](http://postmarkapp.com/).
 Your Postmark API key goes in this file.
+The same must be done in 'application/libraries/Postmark.php'.

+* application/libraries/Alert.php - Set $config["from_email"] to your postmark signature email address.

-* application/libraries/geo.php - Set to your own Google Maps api key.
+* application/libraries/geo.php - Set to your own [IPInfoDB](http://ipinfodb.com/) API key in order to geolocate users.

 * .htaccess - If you are installing this in a place different then your web root, you might need to change your RewriteRule accordingly.